 TAPI has been working in collaboration with the American Cancer Society to revive the HPV Conversations Work Group.
 The purpose of this work group is to share information, collaborate and to support research related to improving the HPV vaccination rates in Arizona.

 Mass Vaccination and POD Training for Medics

 TAPI is working with Maricopa County, Phoenix and Mesa Fire Dept. to develop a new Mass Vaccination online training for Medics.
 Objectives are being re-aligned to exclude extraneous information that is no longer necessary due to additional vaccination training that has been included in their SOPs.

 Free Resources and Training

-TAPI offers free parent education materials and also training for medical staff on immunization delivery.
-Order materials or call 602-288-7568.
+TAPI offers free parent education materials and training for medical staff on immunization delivery.
+TAPI can also help your agency connect with partners for projects/resources.
+Order materials or call 602-288-7568 for more information.

 Read our Social Media Policy.